 Sounds complex right?
 It’s not too bad really… it’s essentially an amino acid that is part of our diets.
 Tryptophan specifically is a sleep-encouraging amino acid, which is found widely across produce such as almonds, eggs, bananas, milk and turkey.
 Now it makes sense why we were given warm milk before bed as kids, or why we get so tired after a huge roast dinner at Christmas!

-Not only do bananas and almonds contain tryptophan, they also have a supply of magnesium.
+Not only do bananas and almonds contain tryptophan, but they also have a supply of magnesium.
 It’s said that magnesium also helps you sleep better too, making these snacks the ultimate go-to’s for that boost of extra sleepiness.
 To go even further, almonds contain a healthy dose of melatonin as well which is a hormone that regulates sleep.
 It makes more sense why everyone raves about almonds now, doesn’t it?

 This one’s a bit easier to grasp as carbohydrates are a staple in everyone’s diets.
 They’re known to be great with assisting sleep, especially something like oats.
 For starters, it contains melatonin and we know that’s a good thing.
 But aside from that, it’s rich in fibre, minerals and vitamins which help with getting off to sleep.
 However, be careful what you have with your oats, as a usual spoon of sugar or jam could outweigh all of the sleepy benefits it has!

-Quick tip: no matter what carbs you decide to delve into, make sure they don’t have any hidden sugar/caffeine in them.
+A quick tip: no matter what carbs you decide to delve into, make sure they don’t have any hidden sugar/caffeine in them.
 Also, if you eat too much then your digestive system may be doing overtime and you might be too uncomfortable to sleep.

 Foods that are high in fat, despite being one of the three essential macronutrients in our diet, are not so good to have before we go to sleep.
 Foods like fast foods, cheese, red meats and more are harder to digest, which could make us too uncomfortable to hit the hay at night.